Ethnos360

 Ethnos360, formerly known as New Tribes Mission (NTM), is an international, theologically evangelical Christian mission organization based in Sanford, Florida, United States.
-Ethnos360 has approximately 2,300 missionaries in more than 20 nations.

 Ethnos360 sends missionaries from local churches around the world to Latin America, West Africa, Southeast Asia and the Arctic.
-Countries include Brazil, Bolivia, Burkina Faso, Colombia, Greenland, Guinea, Ivory Coast, Liberia, Mexico, Mozambique, Panama, Papua New Guinea, Paraguay, Philippines, Senegal, Tanzania, Thailand and formerly Venezuela.
 New Tribes Mission is also a member of the Forum of Bible Agencies International.

 Focus and beliefs

 The mission's focus is on groups where no translation of the Bible exists.
 When such a group is identified, Ethnos360 first attempts to make contact and establish a relationship.
 Then, missionaries are sent to learn the language and the culture of the native people, while further developing relationships and providing humanitarian aid.
 The missionaries translate biblical literature into the indigenous language, as well as teach natives how to read and write in their own language.
 The professed goal, however, is to establish fully functioning churches that operate independently of missionaries, which "in turn reach out to their own people and to neighboring tribes".

 The core belief of Ethnos360 is "sola scriptura", accompanied by a historical-grammatical hermeneutic in interpreting the scriptures.
 This emphasis on "word by word inspiration" leads to literal belief "in the fall of man resulting in his complete and universal separation from God and his need of salvation".
 Those who die unsaved go to "unending punishment" (hence the mandate to evangelize those without access to the gospel).
-Additionally, Etnos360 is a dispensational organization, subscribing to the "imminent ... pretribulation and pre-millennial return" of Jesus Christ to earth.
+Additionally, Ethnos360 is a classically dispensational organization, subscribing to the "imminent ... pretribulation and pre-millennial return" of Jesus Christ to earth.